Tales from the jab: How people in 6 countries got their vaccines

 The Tel Aviv tech worker is only 32, but Israel’s national health system kicked out an automatic appointment because she has a chronic autoimmune disorder.

-Israel has vaccinated a higher percentage of its residents than any country — over 16 percent — in part because of its highly digitized and streamlined medical network.
+Israel has vaccinated a higher percentage of its residents than any country — more than 18 percent — in part because of its highly digitized and streamlined medical network.
 Abadi was eager to get the vaccine, but had not requested one as the program focused on health workers and the elderly.

 She clicked on a link, selected a time for the following day and picked a location a five-minute bike ride from her house.
 The system confirmed the appointment and instantly scheduled a second one for the follow-up shot 21 days later.